-Saturdays from 9 to 1 starting June 15th, 2013 and will run through October 26th with an indoor Thanksgiving market on November 23rd.
+Saturdays from 9 to 1 through October 26th with a Special Indoor Thanksgiving Market on November 23rd, 2013.
 Located at the Braintree Town Hall Mall, One JFK Memorial Drive Braintree, MA.
 On inclement weather days the market will operate inside the Braintree Town Hall.
-Locally grown and made products.
-The Braintree Farmers Market is hosted by Sustainable Braintree.
+Locally grown and made foods.
+Special events are sponsored in part by Sustainable Braintree and the Braintree Electric Light Dept. The Community Tent is hosted by Sustainable Braintree.

 Monday, July 11, 2011